Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 When discussing CPUs, we use terms like "software" and "programming", which are also used with FPGAs, but they mean very different things:

 <ul>
-  <li><strong>CPU software:</strong> The software of CPUs is the list of machine instructions that the CPU executes.
+  <li id="cpu-software"><strong>CPU software:</strong> The software of CPUs is the list of machine instructions that the CPU executes.
 This list is obtained starting from a program, which is code written by a programmer in a programming language, like C/C++.
 This program gets compiled (translated) to machine code, a list of instructions that the CPU can understand and execute.
-The complete set of all possible valid CPU instructions is defined in the Instruction Set Architecture (<span tt="isa">ISA</span>) of the target CPU.</li>
   <li id="fpga-software"><strong>FPGA software:</strong> The software of FPGAs is code written in a Hardware Description Language (HDL), like Verilog or VHDL, that gets synthesized to a bitstream and then used to configure the logic blocks in the FPGA to implement a certain function.
 The resulting bitstream depends on the input HDL code, <span tt="target_fpga_model">the target FPGA model</span>, and <span tt="synthesis_toolchain">the synthesis toolchain used</span>.</li>
 </ul>